 In addition to counseling and referral services, service members who qualify under specific Active Duty or Reserve Component categories may also be eligible for financial assistance (pending availability of funds).
-For more information, contact Ron Burton, Regional Director for Troops To Teachers, or visit www.proudtoserveagain.com for more information.
+For more information, visit www.proudtoserveagain.com.

 Completion of one of our teacher preparation programs listed below gives students the tools to become successful instructors in Florida schools.
 We give you the background and field experience to become an excellent and highly desirable teacher.
 Completers of our state approved programs are eligible for a Florida Professional Educator’s certificate.
 These programs include: